 - Pros: A variety of international routes

 - Cons: Still in need of infrastructure upgrades

 - Ground Transportation: Taxis are available 24 hours a day, and there's also a public bus.
 Hotels provide mini-buses, too.

 More than 1.5 million people fly through this airport in the Cameroonian capital of Douala each year.
-It's a hub for Camair-Co, the flag carrier of the country, and it's serviced by such international airlines as Air France, Brussels, Turkish, and Kenya Airways, among others.
+It's a hub for Camair-Co, the flag carrier of the country, and it's serviced by such international airlines as Air France, Brussels, Turkish, and Ethiopian Airways, among others.
 Renovations from 2016 through 2019 upgraded the facilities, but travelers report that even more work should be done.